ZONANx1/pimpinUiTM/README.md

 # pimpinUiTM mobile app version
 convert view and functionality from web to mobile view (responsive)

-Make sure install VS Code and emulator for OS
+Make sure install VS Code and emulator for OS.
 Download source code files at Master-branch

 Setup